mvemjsun/httparty_presentation/README.md

 ## Sinatra HTTParty and more
-> Exploring HTTParty to test a ReST web service
+> Exploring HTTParty to test a ReST web service.
+This repository implements a Sinatra application as a ReSt web service that responds to the below GET requests.
+1. /books/json
+2. /books/xml
+3. /book/isbn/1234567890/json
+4. /book/isbn/1234567890/xml
+We use HTTParty to test these requests via cucumber features.

 ### To get Started